My take on writing rebuttals.

 How do you structure your rebuttal?
 After poring over the reviews incessantly, you likely have your own views on the main concerns raised by reviewers, so one way to organize the rebuttal is to simply use your perception as a guide.
 A common temptation as an author is to write a self-contained essay about your paper that responds to all of the criticism in a neat and high-level manner.
 However, as a reviewer, I am usually involved in writing reviews for many papers, so when I receive a rebuttal I am often struggling to remember details of the paper that I read several weeks ago.
 I find that such “essay rebuttals” are difficult to penetrate because I often have a hard time seeing what the authors are responding to, and what my original feedback was.
 In the quest for elegance, the purpose of the rebuttal is easily lost.

-Instead, I find that the easiest and most effective way is to start with the reviewers, and to make your rebuttal a pragmatic, directed, and not necessarily elegant document.
+Instead, I find that the easiest and most effective way is to start with the reviewers, and to make your rebuttal a pragmatic and directed document.
 A smart author will use the reviewers’ own words to help them remember their feedback, and will then respond to that feedback directly.
 If the primary reviewer (1AC) gave a list of concerns to respond to, that smart author will use those exact concerns, and in that exact order, to structure the rebuttal.
 If the primary numbered and/or named the issues, even better; use those names and numbers!
 Don’t be afraid to include headings, bullets, and direct references to reviewers.
-Don’t strive for elegant prose and long paragraphs, but instead favor brevity and directness in your responses.
+Favor brevity and directness in your responses.

 What to Cover in Your Rebuttal?